dpedley/creeper/README.md

 1. ImgurAPICredentials.h - You application ID registered with https://api.imgur.com/
 2. CreeperSHKConfigurator.m - ShareKit integration keys instructions at: http://getsharekit.com/install/

-!!!
-Notes on ShareKit integration !!!
+Notes on ShareKit integration

+If you want to explore the app the ImgurID is mandatory.
+The ShareKit credentials, however, you can leave as the defaults.
+This will simple limit the app from "share image" and "share link".

 (as of March 5th 2013)
-Creeper is pre-configured.
-You only need to do step 3 in the instructions.
+Creeper is pre-configured for ShareKit.
+You only need to do step 3 in the install instructions.
 In step 3, the instructions call for info in SHKConfig.h this has been duplicated in CreeperSHKConfigurator.m.
+Reading this will give you enough information to get the basics configured.

 Imagery
 =======